 Data/parameter: Person-meals/HH-day

 Unit Person-meals/HH-day

 Description Average number of person meal in a single household in one day

 Measured/calculated/default Calculated

-Source of data Project FT Value(s) of monitored parameter 15.67 Monitoring equipment N.A.
+Source of data Project FT

+Value(s) of monitored parameter 15.67

+Monitoring equipment N.A.

 Measuring/reading/recording frequency: Biennially - latest carried out in June, July 2015.

 Calculation method (if applicable): Analysing the survey data.
 For detailed calculation, please refer to KPT Analysis excel sheet.

 QA/QC procedures: The value used here is based on cumulative survey data.
-For the latest survey the value is 18 Person-meals/HH-day, but after analysing the latest data merging with the old data, the values comes out to be 15.67 Person-meals/HH-day.
-Using of 15.67 Person-meals/HH-day for calculation is hence conservative.
+For the latest survey the value is 18 Person-meals/HH-day, but after analysing the latest data merging with the old data, the value comes out to be 15.67 Person-meals/HH-day.
+Using of 15.6 Person-meals/HH-day for calculation is hence conservative.
 It was assumed that each HH has only one stoves.
-HH found using more than one stove are removed as per Multi-ICS Usage Adjustment Purpose of data: ER Calculation Additional comments: FTs are carried out by staff trained by Impact Carbon to meet the specific requirements of the methodology.
+HH found using more than one stove are removed as per Multi-ICS Usag Adjustment Purpose of data: ER Calculation Additional comments: FTs are carried out by staff trained by Impact Carbon to meet the specific requirements of the methodology.
 All data presented in excel is subject to checking and cross referencing of a sample of the raw data by Impact Carbon.

 Data/parameter: Multi-ICS Usage Adjustment

 Unit Fraction

 Description Household who are using more than 1 project stoves

 Measured/calculated/default Calculated

 Source of data Usage Survey

-Value(s) of monitored parameter 8.99%
+Value(s) of monitored parameter 41.18%

 Monitoring equipment N.A.

 Measuring/reading/recording frequency: Annually

 Calculation method (if applicable): Analysing the survey data.
 For detailed calculation, please refer to usage survey excel sheet.

-QA/QC procedures: The value used here is based on cumulative survey data.
-For the latest survey the value is 18 Person-meals/HH-day, but after analysing the latest data merging with the old data, the values comes out to be 15.67 Person-meals/HH-day.
-Using of 15.67 Person-meals/HH-day for calculation is hence conservative.
+QA/QC procedures: The value used here is based on survey data.
 It was assumed that each HH has only one stoves.
-HH found using more than one stove are removed as per Multi-ICS Usage Adjustment Purpose of data: ER Calculation Additional comments: FTs are carried out by staff trained by Impact Carbon to meet the specific requirements of the methodology.
+HH found using more than one ICS are removed as per Multi-ICS Usage Adjustment

+Purpose of data: ER Calculation

+Additional comments: FTs are carried out by staff trained by Impact Carbon to meet the specific requirements of the methodology.
 All data presented in excel is subject to checking and cross referencing of a sample of the raw data by Impact Carbon.